zizieada/CorrelatingWithoutConfidence/README.md

 ## README

-The whole repository can be cloned/downloaded as a zip file (see also [OSF][1]).
+The whole repository can be cloned/downloaded as a zip file (see also OSF - https://osf.io/2x4g8/).
 The code is written in Python and relies mainly on NumPy, SciPy, and pandas (+Matplotlib for visualizations).
 A Go implementation with basic functionality is also provided.

 Objective metrics were computed using pyiqa (as outlined in the scripts inside the **Python/pyiqa_scripts** folder.
 For more information about pyiqa, see: